dyorg/slim-token-authentication/README.md

 ]));
 ```

-### header
+### Header

-By default middleware tries to find token from Authorization header.
-You can change header name using header option.
+By default middleware tries to find token from `Authorization` header.
+You can change header name using `header` option.
-Is expected in Authorization header the value format as "Bearer <token>", it is matched using a regular expression.
+Is expected in Authorization header the value format as `Bearer <token>`, it is matched using a regular expression.
-If you wants works without token type or with other token type, like "Basic <token>",
+If you wants works without token type or with other token type, like `Basic <token>`,
-you can change the regular expression pattern setting it in regex option.
+you can change the regular expression pattern setting it in `regex` option.
-You can disabled authentication via header setting it on option as null.
+You can disabled authentication via header setting `header` option as null.

 ```php
 ...